Steps To Design an Effective Mobile App Testing Strategy

 Beyond the Checklist

-In addition to the nine-step checklist, there are a few other considerations to keep in mind while designing your mobile app testing strategy:
+Aside from the nine-step checklist, there are several other things to bear in mind when designing your mobile app testing strategy:

 Tackling the Challenges in Mobile App Testing